February 2020 - Update on Reducing Acquisition of CMV through antenatal Education (RACE-FIT)

 Following serology testing, women who tested seronegative - the cohort required for the study - and who agreed to take part were recruited to RACE-FIT.
 Work on this stage will be completed and analysed by May 2020 and the team hope to submit a final report for publication in the summer of this year.

 A further funding application has been submitted to follow up on this important work to the National Institute of Health Research (NIHR) and we are pleased to report that the application has passed its first stage.
 The proposed research will be a 12-month project to establish and build effective partnerships with policy makers and stakeholders to identify policy priorities and to gather the essential evidence needed to fully inform policies to reduce the risk of CMV infection in pregnancy, and if successful, should commence in July this year.

 We will bring you further news of the results of the RACE-FIT study, and the NIHR funding application as soon as they are available.
 Many congratulations to everyone involved for all the hard work and great results achieved to date.

-CMV Action are delighted to be taking part in the UK research project “Reducing Acquisition of CMV through antenatal Education (RACE-FIT)” which aims to assess an educational intervention to reduce the risk of catching cytomegalovirus (CMV) infection in pregnancy.
+CMV Action are delighted to be taking part in this UK research project which aims to assess an educational intervention to reduce the risk of catching cytomegalovirus (CMV) infection in pregnancy.